Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Unlike zombies, The Walking Dead ain’t dead yet.
 (Photo: AMC)

-And even if some people just learned how to safely handle a firearm, I’d call the zombie fad a win.
+If only a few people learned how to safely handle a firearm, I’d call that a win for the zombie fad.

 Even if it gave us weird zombie baby stuff…